Neymar: I miss Messi and Suarez

+Paris Saint-Germain star Neymar admits he misses being at Barcelona with Lionel Messi and Luis Suarez.

-The South American trio formed a fearsome attack under Luis Enrique at Camp Nou, inspiring Barca to the treble in its first season together in 2014-2015.
+The South American trio formed a fearsome attack under Luis Enrique at Camp Nou, inspiring Barca to the treble in their first season together in 2014-15.

-The Brazil international has been linked with a return to LaLiga in the next transfer window, most likely with Real Madrid, although PSG has moved to calm those fears by using Neymar as part of the publicity for its new kit.
+The Brazil international has been linked with a return to LaLiga in the next transfer window, most likely with Real Madrid, although PSG have moved to calm those fears by using Neymar as part of the publicity for their new kit.

 But the 26-year-old says he misses playing alongside his friends at Barca, adding that they got on so well that they would poke fun at each other even during matches.